darth-veitcher/nswrap/README.md

 functions.
 Because of the limitations of `cgo`, there is a numerical limit to the number of parameters in a variadic function call, which defaults to 16 but can be set with the `vaargs` configuration directive.
-NSWrap will automatically include a `nil` sentinel before calling any Objective-C methods with variadic parameter lists.
+NSWrap will automatically include a `nil` sentinel when calling any Objective-C methods with variadic parameter lists.
 The direct types `va_list` and `va_list_tag` are not currently supported.